microsoft/intelligence-toolkit/app/workflows/query_text_data/README.md

 ### Generating AI extended answers

-Navigate to the `Generate AI extended answers` tab to query the data index (i.e., text embeddings plus concept graph) in a way that generates a long-form text answer.
+Navigate to the `Generate AI extended answer` tab to query the data index (i.e., text embeddings plus concept graph) in a way that generates a long-form text answer.

 Click on `Options` to expand the available controls, which are as follows: